TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    by the signal given by the negated value of the return code.
 (For example, the return value might be ``- signal.SIGKILL`` if the subprocess was killed.)
-On Windows systems, the return value contains the signed integer return code from the child process.
+On Windows systems, the return value contains the signed integer return code kutoka the child process.

    This is implemented using :class:`subprocess.Popen`; see that class's documentation for more powerful ways to manage and communicate with